To take your home theater to the next level, you should consider installing a projector.

 HDR stands for High Dynamic Range and is a relatively new development that creates a very life-like picture.

-The 4K Ultra HD specification introduced BT.2020, which includes standards for the display resolution, frame rate, bit depth, chroma subsampling and the color gamut.
+The 4K Ultra HD specification introduced BT.2020, which includes standards for the display resolution, frame rate, bit depth, chroma subsampling and color gamut.

 Therefore a 4K HDR projector must reach very high brightness levels and support a wide range of colors, so you can be sure of a high-quality image.